IJW2021/MyPortfolio/SEPM/Unit09.md

     make_response(MISSING_SSL_CERT, 500)
 ```

-Good week good progress through I think I will need to try and shape the directon of the project team at next weeks meeting so we are all pullling in the same direction as this is one area of concern I have also need to take a look at the RAID log so we have that area of the project upto date as no point having these PM tools is they are not current and accurate.
+Good week good progress through I think I will need to try and shape the directon of the project team at next weeks meeting so we are all pullling in the same direction as this is one area of concern I have I also beginning to wish I was on the coding side as not sure my area of knowledge is being fully used doing the PM role might have to bring this up at our next meeting also need to take a look at the RAID log so we have that area of the project upto date as no point having these PM tools is they are not current and accurate.
 In Summary good week but still lots to do.

 **Weekly Skills Matrix New Knowledge Gained**